-Su-30M Flanker-H Air-Superiority Fighter, Russian Federation
+Su-30M Flanker-H Air-Superiority Fighter, Russia

 The Sukhoi Su-30M is a multirole two-seater fighter, broadly comparable to the American F-15E.
 The Su-30MK is the export version of the aircraft.
 The fighter is a development of the Su-27 (Flanker) family, designed by the Sukhoi Design Bureau of Moscow, and is manufactured by the Irkut Corporation.
 The aircraft is equipped with similar avionics and thrust vectoring as the Su-37, for superior combat agility and manoeuvrability.
 The aircraft is armed with precision anti-surface missiles and has a stand-off launch range of 120km.